dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Encrypted Backups

-Encrypted backups are a Enterprise feature that allow you to encrypt your backups and restore them.
+Encrypted backups are a Enterprise feature that are available from v20.03.1 and v1.2.3 and allow you to encrypt your backups and restore them.
 This documentation describes how to implement encryption into your binary backups

 ### New flag “Encrypted” in manifest.json